Why the long leadtime?

 It’s the bane of our lives, the one thing that holds us back from starting the next campaign and there’s not a lot we can do about it.
 Or is there?

 The uptake of single use systems assemblies has increased dramatically year-on-year in the last decade.
-This is mainly due to the flexibility SU systems bring to manufacture for multi-product facilities and low capital costs for new manufacturing processes.
+This is mainly due to the flexibility SU systems bring to manufacturing for multi-product facilities and low capital costs for new manufacturing processes.

 Common Bottle Necks in Custom Single Use Assembly Manufacture:

-- Procurement and Qualification of components: Many components used in single use assemblies have long lead times due to the manufacturing process or raw material availability.
+- Procurement and Qualification of components: Many components used in single-use assemblies have long lead times due to the manufacturing process or raw material availability.
 The lead time of components ranges from 2 days to 10 weeks, and in some cases can be as long as 24 weeks.

-- Production: This part of the assembly process normally takes 1-2 weeks, however, bottle necks can occur due to capacity issues, or even during one-off events such as pandemics where priority is often given to customers who are directly involved in the supply of vaccines and therapies for that event.
+- Production: This part of the assembly process normally takes 1-2 weeks, however, bottlenecks can occur due to capacity issues, or even during one-off events such as pandemics where priority is often given to customers who are directly involved in the supply of vaccines and therapies for that event.